lekseel/monty/README.md

-<h1>The Monty language</h1>

-Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
-It relies on a unique stack, with specific instructions to manipulate it.
-The goal of this project is to create an interpreter for Monty ByteCodes files.
+monty
+monty is an interpreter of Monty ByteCodes files, which is a scripting language just like Python.

+About the Monty language
+This is a language that contains specific instructions to manipulate data information (stacks or queues), where each instruction (called opcode) is sended per line.
+Files which contains Monty byte codes usually have the .m extension.